 - 13. (1) All Sectoral Providers shall implement a Complaints handling procedure that - (a) makes provision for Complaints to be made to it in all of the following ways - save as specifically provided for by these regulations, is free of cost for the Consumer.
 In particular, a Sectoral Provider must provide access to an email address, and a telephone number through which Complaints can be made to the Consumer when using any local telephone network.
-A Sectoral Provider which operates only as a retailer may satisfy the requirement of a Website by use, under agreement, of the Website of its primary distributor.

-- (i) in person at any of the Sectoral Provider's regulated premises including Retail outlets or approved placed of business; - (ii) by telephone; - (iii) in writing, presented in hard copy or electronic form; and - (iv) through the Sectoral Provider's Website by means of an online form;
+- (i) in person at any of the Sectoral Provider's regulated premises including Retail outlets or approved placed of business; - (ii) by telephone; - (iii) in writing, presented in hard copy or electronic form; and - (iv) through the Sectoral Provider's website by means of an online form;